instructor-ai/instructor-js/docs/examples/classification.md

   return classification
 }

-const classification = await createClassification( "Hello there I'm a nigerian prince and I want to give you money" )
+const classification = await classify(
+  "Hello there I'm a nigerian prince and I want to give you money" )